 The old religions will have to go.
 Especially Christianity.
 Once the Roman Catholic Church is brought down, the rest of Christianity will follow easily.
 Then a new religion can be accepted for use all over the world.
 It will incorporate something from all of the old ones to make it more easy for people to accept it, and feel at home in it.
 Most people won’t be too concerned with religion.
 They will realize that they don’t need it.”

-As far as I’m aware, religious texts are not yet being changed, and there is no sign of a new religion.
-However, it is clear that religion is on the decline and is currently portrayed as a dimwit belief.
+As for changing religious texts, as of I’m aware, religious texts are not yet being changed, and there is no sign of a new religion.
+Evidently yet, it is clear that religion is on the decline and is currently portrayed as a dimwit belief.
 Perhaps, you could suggest that religion hasn’t so much vanished but been replaced by a new religion: mainstream science.
 What was once listening to the church has become listening to the scientific institutions.

 Overall, schooling would be prolonged.
 This meant prolonged through the school year.
 I’m not sure what he said about a long school day, I do remember he said that school was planned to go all summer, that the summer school vacation would become a thing of the past.
 Not only for schools, but for other reasons.
 People would begin to think of vacation times year round, not just in the summer.